Professor of Law

 Josh’s bankruptcy scholarship has been cited in judicial opinions, law review articles, legal treatises, a report from the RAND Institute for Civil Justice, court filings, and other sources.
 One reviewer described his work as “exhaustively researched and meticulously and persuasively argued.”

 A number of years ago, Josh spearheaded the reform of the law school’s grading policy.
 He then turned that work into two law review articles on grading theory.
-The second of these pieces, which is entitled “A Case for Grade Inflation in Legal Education,” received national media attention from sources like the Wall Street Journal, the American Bar Association, Above the Law, truTV, MSN Now, the National Review Online, Quora, and Reddit.
+The second of these pieces, which is entitled “A Case for Grade Inflation in Legal Education,” received national media and social media attention from sources like the Wall Street Journal, the American Bar Association, Above the Law, truTV, MSN Now, the National Review Online, Quora, and Reddit.

 Contract interpretation is one of the most important topics in commercial law.
 But there is very little scientific evidence regarding which approach to construing agreements best serves the fundamental policies of contract law.
-My studies were intended to provide that type of evidence and to illustrate how the West Key Number System can be used to conduct empirical research on legal topics.
+My empirical studies were intended to provide that type of evidence and to illustrate how the West Key Number System can be used to conduct empirical research on legal topics.

 Josh graduated magna cum laude from the New York University School of Law and was named to the Order of the Coif.
 He also served as the Legal Theory Editor for the New York University Review of Law and Social Change while a student.
 After graduation, he was a law clerk to the Honorable Suzanne B. Conlon, United States District Judge for the Northern District of Illinois.
 Josh then served as a litigation associate at two Chicago law firms—Mayer Brown and Freeborn & Peters.
 At those firms, he worked on a wide variety of cases, including products liability, bankruptcy, antitrust, and business tort disputes.
 “I enjoyed the practice of law,” Josh explains.
 “The work was intellectually challenging, exciting, and often a great deal of fun.
 And achieving a positive result for one’s clients is extremely rewarding.
 While academia is a better fit for me, I would have been quite happy spending the rest of my career engaged in the full-time practice of law.”